 Having worked with Hanes Llandoch in St Dogmaels on the successful People’s Orchard Project prior to joining PLANED as well as having deep roots in the Preseli area, Sophie brings considerable experience in areas such as community engagement, heritage and environmental conservation.

-joined PLANED in July 2018, and is one of our two Community and Well-being Resilience Officers leading on the CWBR Project.
+joined PLANED in July 2018, and is one of our two Community and Well-being Resilience Officers leading on the CWBR Project, funded by LEADER.

 joined PLANED in February 2016 and is our LEADER Monitoring Officer.

 Having worked in Carmarthenshire County Council’s Regeneration Department for over 10 years as well as working at PLANED previously in 2002, Emyr brings considerable experience in areas such as community regeneration, fundraising, European funding programmes, monitoring and audit.